slackapi/template-announcement-approvals/README.md

 > :sparkles: *Updated Jan 2019: All the changes from the previous version of this example, read the [diff.md](diff.md)*

-*Learn more about the workspace app at the [Slack API doc](https://api.slack.com/workspace-apps-preview).*

 ---

 This app will send announcements into a channel of your choice.
 Users can DM this app to get their announcements into a review queue.
 Once the approver gives the thumbs up, the announcement will be posted to public.